 I appreciate that seeking therapy can be difficult and you may be concerned about whether or not you would feel comfortable talking to someone, so I offer a free, no obligation meeting to explore how we might work together.
 If you would like to book this initial session please contact me.

-If you are interested in EMDR please see the EMDR link above.
+If you are interested in EMDR please see the EMDR link from the menu.